 Dr. Erroll G. Southers writes about homegrown violent extremism, radicalization, and aviation and transportation security.
 He is the Director of Homegrown Violent Extremism Studies at the University of Southern California (USC) Safe Communities Institute.
-He is also an Adjunct Professor at USC and the Managing Director of the Counter-Terrorism and Infrastructure Protection Division of the international security consulting firm TAL Global Corporation.
+He is also a Professor of the Practice of Governance at USC’s Sol Price School of Public Policy, and he is the Managing Director of the Counter-Terrorism and Infrastructure Protection Division of the international security consulting firm TAL Global Corporation.

 Southers is a former FBI Special Agent, President Barack Obama’s first nominee for Assistant Secretary of the Transportation Security Administration and Governor Arnold Schwarzenegger’s Deputy Director for Critical Infrastructure of the California Office of Homeland Security.